aws-samples/serverless-patterns/apigw-lambda-json-xml-vtl-transformation/README.md

 ## Testing
 Provide steps to trigger the integration and show what should be observed if successful.
+We have hardcoded the response in Lambda and created custom format of XML in API Gateway mapping template.

 1. Invoke the lambda via the console test option to view the json response of Lambda.
 2. Test the APIGateway which invokes Lambda to see the corresponding XML response.
-We have hardcoded the response in Lambda and created custom format in API Gateway mapping template.

 To test the endpoint:

 ```